fatmasevinck/enetLTS/paper/paper.md

 # Acknowledgements

-Fatma Sevinc KURNAZ is supported in part by grant TUBITAK 2219 from Scientific and Technological Research Council of Turkey (TUBITAK).
+Fatma Sevinc KURNAZ is supported by grant TUBITAK 2219 from Scientific and Technological Research Council of Turkey (TUBITAK).

 # References